How You Can Register Your Imported Phones in Pakistan

 Apply for CoC via PTA Portal

 You can start the process of getting your imported phones registered online which will make them legal in Pakistan.
-Legalization of imported mobile devices online can be done by applying for CoC through the PTA portal.
+The legalization of imported mobile devices online can be done by applying for CoC through the PTA portal.
 The applicant needs to submit the required documents as well that are mentioned on the PTA’s website.

 Deposit Assessed Duty/Taxes on Imported Phones